publiclab/infragram-ps/README.md

 _(Artwork based on: http://publiclab.org/notes/mathew/05-10-2014/illustrating-infragram-point-shoot-instructions)_
 Once you've loaded the custom white balance in the config file (see below) and charged up the camera, you're ready to use it -- just turn it on, press **M** twice, until you see a RED light.
 Then you can use the "Shutter" button which looks like: <i class="icon icon-video-camera"></i>, to take photos.
 The red light will blink.

-Images should look roughly like this:
+Images should look roughly like the "GOOD" example below -- vegetation should appear generally pastel blue.
+An incorrectly white-balanced image such as the "BAD" example below may appear with an overall reddish tint.
+This means the camera probably has not accepted your config file, possibly due to misformatting or incorrect uploading.

 [![good-bad.png](http://i.publiclab.org/system/images/photos/000/005/383/medium/good-bad.png)](http://i.publiclab.org/system/images/photos/000/005/383/original/good-bad.png)